mgonto/restangular/README.md

 * **url**: The relative URL being requested.
 For example: `/api/v1/accounts/123`

 #### setFullRequestInterceptor
+**This is depracated.
+Use addFullRequestInterceptor since you can add more than one**.

+#### addFullRequestInterceptor
+This adds a new fullRequestInterceptor.
 The fullRequestInterceptor is similar to the `requestInterceptor` but more powerful.
 It lets you change the element, the request parameters and the headers as well.

 It's a function that receives the same as the `requestInterceptor` plus the headers and the query parameters (in that order).